seldenlab/elliptical.bifaces/README.md

 # elliptical.bifaces

-## Divergent morphology of elliptical bifaces from sites in the American Southeast articulates with raw material differ
+## Divergent morphology of elliptical bifaces from sites in the American Southeast articulates with raw material differences

 ### Abstract: